C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/README.md

 - Your logo on the next OSINT Tool | Project,  with recognition for the sponsorship in writing with your company/website details

 To move forward with the sponsorship: click [here](https://github.com/sponsors/C3n7ral051nt4g3ncy)

+If you are looking for speakers or workshops for your OSINT/Cyber event or conference, feel free to contact me.

 </p>
 </details>